nlx-group/Replicating-Bogdanova-et-al.-2015-Duplicate-Question-Detection/README.md

 To change hyperparameters you can modify the method `SentenceSimilarity. set_hyperparameters` by adding new modes.

-## Running the Duplicate Question Detection experiment
+## Running the Duplicate Question Detection experiments
 ### Replication of the experiment WITH the clue string in the data sets

 For AskUbuntu dataset: